genderkit/genderkit/_articles/going-to-pride.md

 ### Where can I find a pride event near me?

+You can find full details of Trans Pride events for 2023 on [the Celebrate Trans Joy website](https://www.celebratetransjoy.co.uk/trans-prides-2023).

 The following groups have run or are planning to run trans-specific pride events in the UK:

 {% include organisations tag="Pride events" %}